kuter/django-webpack-react/README.rst

 Running
 -------

-Setup virtualenv for example with virtualenvwrapper
+Setup virtualenv for example with virtualenvwrapper:

 .. code:: bash